 Help your student set goals for completing assignments and scheduling a reasonable workload in each course.

-When using the Lincoln Learning Solutions’ Empowered curriculum, students have access to a pacing calculator, for example.
+When using the Lincoln Learning Solutions’ Empowered curriculum, students have access to a pacing guide, for example.
 Parents can use it with their student to set reasonable expectations for completing each lesson and assignment.

 Traditional Classroom Values

 As in any educational setting, traditional values instilled by parents are just as important in an online environment.

 They must understand the need for personal responsibility for their own learning.

 As an online teacher, I love receiving emails from the parents of my students.
 Experience has taught me that students whose parents communicate with me have a 100% successful completion rate in my courses.
 That is an astonishing statistic, but one that has held true over my years teaching both in a brick-and-mortar classroom and in my online classroom.

 Always remember that your role as a parent is the same regardless of the classroom format.
 Be engaged and involved, ask questions, and enjoy the journey as your child learns and grows.